 Floor Flow® Level 1 Teacher Training

-If you’ve considered taking Floor Flow but hesitated because you aren’t a dancer, or it seems above your level, think again.
-If you can lay down on the floor, you can begin to learn floor technique.
-Floorwork is therapeutic and safe.
-It’s the perfect place to gain awareness and freedom of movement.
+If you’ve considered taking the Floor Flow teacher training but hesitated because you aren’t a dancer, or it seems above your level, think again.
+The material is very progressive and suits all levels of ability and experience.

 What happens in the training?

-Each day begins with a two hour (or longer) class experience where you’ll experience the material in the book.
-You’ll learn ways to naturally pair your movement with your breath and gain a deeper sense of fluid spinal action.
-You’ll focus in, and experience the captivating nature of looping sequences.
-You’ll discover a multitude of fun and functional ways to interact with the floor.
-And, you’ll experience non-intimidating creative exercises in a supportive environment.
+Each day begins with a two hour (or longer) class where you’ll experience the material in the book.
+You’ll learn ways to naturally pair your movement with your breath, sense your body, and your connection to the floor.

 Will I have to teach?

-You won’t be asked to demonstrate your teaching abilities in front of the group, though you will work with a partner at times, which involves light instruction.
-You won’t be tested or graded on your abilities or comprehension at all.
+You won’t be asked to demonstrate your teaching abilities in front of the group, though you will work with a partner at times, which involves instruction.
+You won’t be tested or graded on your abilities or comprehension.
 For those interested in testing and certification, that is done outside of the four-day course.

-- Pliable, broad coverage, stable knee pads (Small coverage or thick volleyball-type knee pads are not recommended.
-There will be some available for purchase at the training.)
+- Pliable, broad coverage, knee pads (Small coverage, sticky, or thick volleyball-type knee pads are not recommended.
+There will be some available for purchase at the training)